The Saudi stock market is rising, supported by oil gains

 Daniel Takieddine, CEO of the Middle East and North Africa at BD Suisse, said the Saudi stock market may maintain a stronger position this week if oil prices continue to rise.

-The amount of shares traded in the Saudi stock market today amounted to about 79.7 million shares, with a trading value of 1.97 billion riyals, in which the shares of 81 companies recorded an increase in their value, while the shares of 125 companies out of a total of 221 companies declined.
+The amount of shares traded in the Saudi stock market today amounted to regarding 79.7 million shares, with a trading value of 1.97 billion riyals, in which the shares of 81 companies recorded an increase in their value, while the shares of 125 companies out of a total of 221 companies declined.

 A financial market analyst, Hamad Al-Olayan, said that the weak liquidity in the Saudi market indicates an unwillingness to buy or sell.